-The farm offers workshops and tours catering to people with a wide range of interests from the casual visitor to the first-time livestock owner.
-The workshops provide practical, thorough information on topics including growing your own cut flowers, starting a vegetable garden, raising chickens, growing and cooking with mushrooms, willow weaving and dyeing yarn with botanical extracts.
-Whitney has drawn upon the principles of permaculture, organic gardening and biodynamic farming in everything done and taught at Henny Penny Farm
+In 2017 we opened the Farm Store to provide a venue where the community could not only regularly buy our meat, produce and other fine farm products but to come see how we raise our animals humanely, talk with a farmer and learn what responsible, sustainable farming looks like.
+We love interacting with the community at our store.
+The farm also offers public and custom workshops and tours catering to people with a wide range of interests from the casual visitor to the first-time livestock owner.
+The workshops provide practical, thorough information on topics including growing your own cut flowers, starting a vegetable garden, raising chickens, willow weaving and dyeing yarn with botanical extracts.
+Farmer Whitney has drawn upon the principles of permaculture, organic gardening and biodynamic farming in everything done and taught at Henny Penny Farm

 For more information: